ilius/pyglossary/README.md

 - It tries to find PyGI+Gtk3 and open **Gtk3-based** interface.
 - It tries to find PyGI+Gtk4 and open **Gtk4-based** interface.
+- It tries to find PySide6 or PyQt6 and open **Qt 6** interface.
 - It tries to find Tkinter and open **Tkinter-based** interface.
 - If it's run in command line (with stdin connected to a terminal) it tries to find `prompt_toolkit` and run **interactive command-line** interface.
 - It runs a HTTP server and opens the **web interface** in your browser.

 The order depends on operating system.
-Currently on Mac OS and Windows, Tkinter is checked before Gtk.
+Currently on Mac OS and Windows, Tkinter and the Qt are checked before Gtk.

 You can explicitly select user interface type using `--ui`

 - `./main.py --ui=gtk3`
 - `./main.py --ui=gtk4`
 - `./main.py --ui=gtk` which currently selects `gtk3`
+- `./main.py --ui=qt6` or `./main.py --ui=qt`: Qt 6 wizard-based interface
 - `./main.py --ui=tk`
-- `./main.py --ui=tk_wizard` or `./main.py --tkw`: new Wizared-based Tkinter interface
+- `./main.py --ui=tk_wizard`: new wizard-based Tkinter interface
+  - Shortcut: `./main.py --tkw`
 - `./main.py --ui=web`
-- `./main.py --ui=cmd`
+- `./main.py --ui=cmd` with no extra arguments opens interactive command-line interface

 ## Installation on Windows